SujalPatil21/Java-Projects/Division_By_7_Possible_Checker/README.md

 # Division by 7 Checker

-As imple Java program that checks whether a given number is divisible by **7**.
+A simple Java program that checks whether a given number is divisible by **7**.

 ---